amSangi/Zero/README.md

 The engine is built using cmake 3.10

 ## Development
-Currently working on the math module
+Currently working on the entity-component-system